its-rajesh/Audio-Bleeding-Removal/README.md

 *works only for limited setups (linear mixtures).
 All the proposed models were submitted for publication.

+Publications:

+[1] Rajesh R and Padmanabhan Rajan.
+"Neural Networks for Interference Reduction in Multi-track Recordings."
+In 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
+IEEE, 2023.
+[2]

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/its-rajesh/Audio-Bleeding-Removal/blob/cde41b94a1be385efc46888a04b30a7b82c33375/LICENSE) file for details.